Provision users & groups with SCIM

 • Managing workspace guests.

-We currently support Okta, OneLogin, Rippling, Gusto and custom SCIM applications.
+We currently support Okta, OneLogin, Rippling, and custom SCIM applications.
 If you use another Identity Provider, please let us know.

 Prerequisites for SCIM with Notion

-• Your workspace must be on an Enterprise plan
+• Your workspace must be on an Enterprise Plan.

-• Your Identity Provider (IdP) must support the SAML 2.0 protocol
+• Your Identity Provider (IdP) must support the SAML 2.0 protocol.

-• Only a Workspace Owner can configure SCIM for a Notion workspace
+• Only a workspace owner can configure SCIM for a Notion workspace.

 Generate your SCIM API token

-Enterprise Plan Workspace owners can generate and view SCIM API tokens by going to Settings & membersSecurity & identitySCIM configuration.
+Enterprise Plan workspace owners can generate and view SCIM API tokens by going to Settings & membersIdentity & provisioning SCIM provisioning.

 Revoke tokens

-When a Workspace owner leaves the workspace or their role is changed, their token will be revoked.
-When this happens, an automated message will be sent to the remaining Workspace owners to notify them to replace the revoked token.
+When a workspace owner leaves the workspace or their role is changed, their token will be revoked.
+When this happens, an automated message will be sent to the remaining workspace owners to notify them to replace the revoked token.

-In addition, active tokens can be revoked by any of the Workspace owners in the workspace.
+In addition, active tokens can be revoked by any of the workspace owners in the workspace.
 To revoke a token, click the 🗑 alongside the respective token.

 Replace existing tokens